willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 </details>

-We can express the voltage between two points mathematically as the change of potential energy experienced by a charge:
+The voltage between two points is mathematically expressed as the change of potential energy of a charge,

 $V = \dfrac{\Delta U}{q}$

+The $\Delta$ symbol stands for "a change of" some quantity.

 That's an intuitive description of voltage in a nutshell.

 ## Power

-*Power* is defined as the rate energy is transformed or transferred over time, measured in joules/second.
-Joules/second is also known as *watts*.
+*Power* is defined as the rate energy is transformed or transferred over time.
+Power is measured in joules/second.
+A joule/second is also known as a *watt*.

 $1 \,\text{watt} = 1\,\text{joule}/\text{second}$

+In calculus notation, power is written like this<

 $\text{power} = \dfrac{dU}{dt}$

+where $U$ is energy and $t$ is time.

-An electric circuit is capable of transferring power.
-That's the warmth you feel when you put your hand near a light bulb.
-Current is the rate of flow of charge, and voltage measures the energy transferred per unit of charge.
-We can insert these definitions into the equation for power:
+An electric circuit is capable of transferring power from one place to another.
+Power is the warmth you feel when you put your hand near a light bulb or your mobile phone gets warm.

+Voltage measures the energy transferred per unit of charge, $dU/dq$.
+Current is the rate of movement of charge, $dq/dt$.
+If we insert these definitions into the equation for power we get,

-$\text{power} = \dfrac{dU}{dt} = \dfrac{dU}{dq} \cdot \dfrac{dq}{dt} = v \,i $
+$p = \dfrac{dU}{dt} = \dfrac{dU}{dq} \cdot \dfrac{dq}{dt} = v \,i$

-Electrical power is the product of voltage times current. in units of watts.
+Electrical power is the product of voltage times current, in units of watts.

+$p = v\,i$

 ## Summary
 {:.no_toc}

-These mental images for current and voltage will serve you well and gets us started on all sorts of interesting circuits.
+These mental images for current and voltage are good enough to get you started in your study of electricity.
+Over time these ideas will mature and evolve.

-If you want to reach beyond the intuitive description of voltage you can read a more formal mathematical description of electric potential and voltage in the Spinning Numbers [Electrostatics sequence]({{ site.baseurl }}{% link _topics/topic-electrostatics.md %}).
+If you want to reach beyond the intuitive description of voltage you can read a more formal mathematical description of electric potential and voltage in the [Electrostatics sequence]({{ site.baseurl }}{% link _topics/topic-electrostatics.md %}).